Asymptotic Consensus Without Self-Confidence: Asymptotic Consensus

-\begin{lem} If $\lVert P(k)\rVert\to0$, then the sequence of partial products~$P(k)$ converges and the limit is a stochastic matrix of rank~$1$. \end{lem} \begin{proof} We show that, for every $x\in\mathds{R}^n$, the sequence of vectors $P(k)\cdot x$ converges by showing that it is Cauchy.
-This then concludes the proof because stochasticity is preserved when taking limits and the matrix semi-norm is continuous, implying that the limit's semi-norm is zero.
+To prove the converse implication, we now assume that $\delta\big(P(t)\big) \to 0$.
+We show that, for every $x\in\mathds{R}^n$, the sequence of vectors $P(t)\cdot x$ converges by showing that it is Cauchy.
+This then concludes the proof because stochasticity is preserved when taking limits and~$\delta$ is continuous.

 Let $\varepsilon>0$.
-Because also $\lVert P(k)\cdot x\rVert \to 0$, there exists some~$K$ such that $\lVert P(K) \cdot x\rVert \leqslant \varepsilon/2$.
-Letting $y\in\mathds{R}\cdot \mathbf{1}$ such that $\lVert P(K)\cdot x\rVert = \lVert P(K)\cdot x - y \rVert_\infty$, we calculate for every $k\geqslant K$:
+Because also $\delta\big( P(t)\cdot x \big) \to 0$, there exists some~$T$ such that $\delta\big( P(T) \cdot x\big) \leqslant \varepsilon/2$.
+Letting $y\in\mathds{R}\cdot \mathbf{1}$ such that $\delta\big( P(T)\cdot x\big) = \lVert P(T)\cdot x - y \rVert_\infty$, we calculate for every $t\geqslant T$: